eight04/scroll-like-opera/README.md

 --------
 * Scroll horizontally when the cursor hover on horizontal scrollbar.
 * Scroll horizontally if there is only one horizontal scrollbar.
-* Force to scroll content under cursor.
-(Like scrolling with arrow keys)
 * Scroll `overflow: hidden` content.

 Test page